kwangjong/kwangjong.github.io/page/cscheatsheet.md

 <div>
   <p>a quick guide and study notes for basic algorithms, datastructure, and etc. basically, my summary for core comp sci classes i tooked at the college.
-Python is used for the example codes.
+Python and Java is used for the example codes.
 </p><br/>
 </div>